|

 Note: Things that "could affect "the value of desirability of the property in

 the buyer's eyes" is a very broad category.
-If a flaw in any way affects "the

 it.
 Do